-No new legislation was enacted as of September 30, 2022, that significantly changed the purpose of the Fund or redirected a material portion of the accumulated balance.
-On July 6, 2021, Public Law 117-25 set aside \$10,000,000 from the Fund in a separate account to fund non-whistleblower costs when the unobligated balance of the Fund is insufficient.
-The \$10,000,000 will be available until the account expires, at which time all unobligated amounts will be returned to the Fund.
+No new legislation was enacted as of September 30, 2023, that significantly changed the purpose of the Customer Protection Fund or redirected a material portion of the accumulated balance.
+On July 6, 2021, Public Law (P.L.)
+117-25 set aside \$10,000,000 from the Customer Protection Fund in a separate account to fund non-whistleblower costs when the unobligated balance of the Customer Protection Fund is insufficient.
+This account is available for eligible costs until it expires, at which time all unobligated amounts will be returned to the Customer Protection Fund.
+On December 29, 2022, P.L.
+117-328 extended the availability of the separate account to October 1, 2024, and provided the Commission with discretionary authority to transfer an additional \$10,000,000 from the Customer Protection Fund to the separate account, if needed.

 In October 2021, the Commission issued a final whistleblower award of nearly \$200,000,000, resulting in an obligation that exceeded the available balance of the Fund.
 The Commission has the authority to make obligations for whistleblower awards without taking into consideration the available balance of the Fund under the provisions of the Dodd-Frank Act.
-As a result, the Commission obligated non-whistleblower costs from this separate account until the negative balance in the Fund was offset by current year collections of eligible sanctions.
+As a result, the Commission obligated non-whistleblower costs from this separate account in FY 2022 until the negative balance in the Customer Protection Fund was offset by eligible collections.

-Additional information is provided in Note 12, Funds from Dedicated Collections.
+Additional information is provided in Note 2, Fund Balance with Treasury, and Note 12, Funds from Dedicated Collections.

-X. Reclassifications
+X. Reclassification